drorlab/atom3d/docs/creating_datasets.rst

                          filter_fn=None, serialization_format='json',
                          include_bonds=False)

-You can flexibly use the :mod:`transform` option to modify any aspect of a dataset.
+You can flexibly use the `transform` option to modify any aspect of a dataset.
 For example, if you want to shift all structures in x direction, use the following function:

   .. code:: python